2005-2010 Pontiac G6

 You'll lose your factory XM satellite radio (if equipped) when you replace the factory radio, but that's easy to remedy with the right aftermarket equipment.
 If you choose a double-DIN receiver, though, you'll lose the G6's "Driver Information Center" (seen at right), which is housed in the factory radio.

-If you want to retain that functionality, you'll need to purchase a single-DIN receiver and a special OEM integration kit that includes a trim kit and a wiring harness for the new receiver.
-It replaces the "DIC" and lets you make all the adjustments you'd normally make through your factory radio, like oil reminder, factory alarm settings, etc. This integration kit also retains the factory OnStar® features.
+If you want to retain that functionality, you'll need to purchase a single-DIN receiver and an OEM integration kit that includes a trim kit and a wiring harness for the new receiver.
+It replaces the "DIC" and lets you make all the adjustments you'd normally make through your factory radio, like oil reminder, factory alarm settings, etc. This integration kit, which is available at a deep discount with your stereo purchase, also retains the factory OnStar® features.

 The warning chimes and audible turn signals are built into the factory radio unit.
 Whether you have the standard system or the Monsoon system, you'll need to purchase an adapter to retain the warning chimes.
 The adapter will keep the audible safety warnings functioning properly, while also providing a switched 12-volt power source for your new radio.
 Depending on the adapter, it might even integrate the steering wheel audio controls.
 The specific adapters available depend on how your G6 is equipped.
 Crutchfield strongly recommends that you use one of these adapters, and to help out, we'll give you a very nice discount on the adapter's price when you buy it along with your new stereo.